+ASR 207

-ASR 207 Fluid Power Applications
+Fluid Power Applications

-• 3 credits (2 lecture/2 laboratory) This course is designed to provide an introduction to basic theories and principles associated with hydraulic and pneumatic systems.
+This course is designed to provide an introduction to basic theories and principles associated with hydraulic and pneumatic systems.
 An emphasis on understanding system function, operation, application, maintenance, as well as an overview of troubleshooting techniques will be stressed.
 Students will actively engage in the construction of circuits and systems and will analyze system performance.
 Topics of coverage will include force transmission through a fluid, prime movers, energy creators, devices for controlling fluid energy, fluid conditioning, fluid conductors, and output devices.